35 Bedford Street, Gorbals, Glasgow. G5. Demolished.

 In 1860 George Johnston jun had the title of Counting house, South area, Royal Exchange and Wine Merchant & Agent at 15 Bedford Street and was living at 55 Cumberland Street.

-Clock Bar this time with two young ladies.
+Clock Bar this time with two young ladies walking by.

 In 1878 the address of the pub was 35 Bedford Street sitting at the corner of Abbotsford Lane.
 The pub was now under the control of licensee John Ferguson.